Aladdin (franchise): Films

-Animated films
+Animated feature films

 Aladdin (1992)

-Aladdin was released in 1992.
-The 31st Disney animated feature film was directed by John Musker and Ron Clements, and is based on the Arabic folktale of Aladdin and the Magic Lamp from the One Thousand and One Nights.
-The plot follows street urchin Aladdin as he attempts to gain the affection of Princess Jasmine after acquiring a magic lamp.
+Aladdin is the original film of the franchise.
+It was produced by Walt Disney Feature Animation, and was released on November 25, 1992, by Walt Disney Pictures.
+It was produced and directed by Ron Clements and John Musker, and belongs to an era known as the Disney Renaissance.
+Based on the Arabic folktale of Aladdin and the Magic Lamp from the One Thousand and One Nights, the plot follows street urchin Aladdin as he attempts to gain the affection of Princess Jasmine after acquiring a magic lamp.

 The Return of Jafar (1994)

-Aladdin was followed by Disney's first direct-to-video sequel, The Return of Jafar in 1994.
+Aladdin was followed by Disney's first direct-to-video sequel, The Return of Jafar.
+It was produced by Walt Disney Television Animation, and was released on May 20, 1994, by Walt Disney Home Video.
+It was directed by Toby Shelton, Tad Stones, and Alan Zaslove.
 The plot mainly focused on Jafar seeking revenge on Aladdin.
 However, this time, with Iago on Aladdin's side, Abis Mal becomes Jafar's new henchman.
 Now, Aladdin and co. must find a way to thwart Jafar, with his limitless genie power.

 Aladdin and the King of Thieves (1996)

-In 1996, the second sequel to Aladdin, Aladdin and the King of Thieves was released on video.
+Aladdin and the King of Thieves is the second and final direct-to-video sequel to Aladdin.
+It was directed by Tad Stones and was released on August 14, 1996, by Walt Disney Home Video.
 The story concludes as Aladdin and Jasmine are about to have their wedding and Aladdin discovers that his father is still alive, but is the leader of the Forty Thieves.